Dr. Neeta Chakravarty, Associate Professor and Head

 A recognized research guide with more than 20 yrs experience in undergraduate teaching and 15 yrs experience in postgraduate teaching, Dr. Neeta Chakravarty’s research interests include Postcolonial Literatures, Identity politics and American Literature.
 She has worked on genres of novel and drama and has applied theories of Postcolonialism, Postmodernism, Feminism, Cultural theory, New Historicism to different texts.
 Her Ph.D. thesis was on the topic “Novelists as Historiographers: Personal Representation of History in South Asian Fiction – A Study of Amitav Ghosh, Michael Ondaatje, Adib Khan and Tariq Ali”.
 She is fascinated by how literature intersects and interacts with varied subjects such as culinary aspects, corporeality, Literature interface with Social Studies and Cultural Studies Etc.

-Sharmila Jajodia, Assistant Professor
+Sharmila Jajodia, Associate Professor

 Her areas of interest include all aspects of human life-communication, human behavior, education, environment, social service and translation.
 She has worked on studying abnormal behaviour in Mahesh Dattani’s plays, existential trauma in Anita Desai’s novels, women’s search for self-identity and discovery in Namita Gokhale’s novels.